NME: 2000s

 In 2000, Steve Sutherland left to become brand director of the NME, and was replaced as editor by 26-year-old Melody Maker writer Ben Knowles.
 In the same year, Melody Maker officially merged with the NME, and many speculated the NME would be next to close, as the weekly music-magazine market was shrinking - the monthly magazine Select, which had thrived especially during the Britpop era, was closed down within a week of Melody Maker.
 In the early 2000s, the NME also attempted somewhat to broaden its coverage again, running cover stories on hip-hop acts such as Jay-Z and Missy Elliott, electronic musician Aphex Twin, Popstars winners Hear'say, and R&B groups such as Destiny's Child.
 However, as in the 1980s, these proved unpopular with much of the paper's readership, and were soon dropped.
 In 2001, the NME reasserted its position as an influence in new music, and helped to introduce bands including the Strokes, the Vines, and the White Stripes.

 In 2002, Conor McNicholas was appointed editor, with a new wave of photographers including Dean Chalkley, Andrew Kendall, James Looker, and Pieter Van Hattem, and a high turnover of young writers.
 It focused on new British bands such as the Libertines, Franz Ferdinand, Bloc Party, and the Kaiser Chiefs, which had emerged as indie music continued to grow in commercial success.
 Later, Arctic Monkeys became the standard-bearers of the post-Libertines crop of indie bands, being both successfully championed by the NME and receiving widespread commercial and critical success.

+Also in 2002, NME relaunched in a smaller format in an attempt to boost falling sales, along with a redesigned logo.

 In December 2005, accusations were made that the NME end-of-year poll had been edited for commercial and political reasons.
 These criticisms were rebutted by McNicholas, who claimed that webzine Londonist.com had got hold of an early draft of the poll.

 In October 2006, NME launched an Irish version of the magazine called NME Ireland.
 This coincided with the launch of Club NME in Dublin.
 Dublin-based band Humanzi was first to appear on the cover of NME Ireland.
 The Irish edition of the magazine could not compete with local competitors such as Hot Press therefore it was discontinued after its fourth issue in February 2007.

 After the 2008 NME Award nominations, Caroline Sullivan of The Guardian criticised the magazine's lack of diversity, saying:

 In May 2008, the magazine received a redesign aimed at an older readership with a more authoritative tone.
 The first issue of the redesign featured a free seven-inch Coldplay vinyl single.